 When it comes to running a profitable restaurant, a lot of what you need to know comes down to the way your restaurant manages inventory.
-Many times, the financial health of your business is dependent upon the goods you have in stock.
+Often, the financial health of your business depends on the goods you have in stock.

 But let's be honest: No one really likes doing inventory.
 That's why there are inventory costing methods.
 When you stick to one, it can help make the process of managing and costing inventory easier — and more profitable.